jean-cih/jean-cih/README.md

 -  🔭 I'm currently learning **Backend Web Development** 🙋‍♂️and improving my **Data Structure** and **Algorithm** skills👨‍💻.

--  🌱 I'm familiar with Docker, NodeJS, mySQL, Git, Linux⚙️.

 -  👀 I’m interested in Open Source Projects and Technical Writing.

--  📫 How to reach me: [Linkedin](https://www.linkedin.com/in/iArchitSharma/)
+-  🌱 My hometown is Minusinsk, and now i live in Novosibirsk.